Snoring & Sleep Apnea Treatment

 - When we initially set your appliance, it was based on your subjective symptoms.
 It may never need to be adjusted again, but it may require a number of small adjustments.
 Dr. Johnson is dedicated to making sure that your oral appliance is in the best position to relieve your snoring and sleep apnea.

 - If an adjustment is required, it will be done at this appointment and you will be rescheduled for another device evaluation appointment.
 When Dr. Johnson is satisfied that he has adjusted your appliance for maximum benefit, you will be given a state of the art home sleep test unit to make sure you are getting the best results while you are sleeping in the comfort of your own bed.

 - Depending on the outcome of your home sleep test, you may not require any more adjustments.
 If Dr. Johnson isn’t satisfied with the results you may have several more adjustments and home sleep tests.
 Every person’s treatment will vary in this phase.

 Additional appointments for evaluating your oral health and the efficiency of your oral appliance are conducted on an annual basis or sooner if needed.

-His goal is to educate people in the Spokane, Coeur d'Alene, and Post Falls area on the physical effects of snoring, sleep apnea, and CPAP intolerance and how easily they can be treated.
+Dr. Johnson's goal is to educate people in the Spokane, Coeur d'Alene, and Post Falls area on the physical effects of snoring, sleep apnea, and CPAP intolerance and how easily they can be treated.